fhiso/bibliography/bibliography.md

 "Sources, Information, Evidence", *Evidence Explained: Historical Analysis, Citation & Source Usage* (https://www.evidenceexplained.com/content/sources-information-evidence) -- Clarifies the terms used in QuickLesson 13.

-Bell, Mary McCampbell, "Transcripts and Abstracts", Chapter 16 in E. S. Mills et al., eds., *Professional Genealogy: A Manual for Researchers, Writers, Editors, Lecturers, and Librarians* (Baltimore: Genealogical Publishing Co., 2001), Pages 291–326 -- Covers the standards and the processes for creating various kinds of derivatives, with step-by-step examples.

-Board  for Certification of Genealogists, *Genealogical Standards* (Nashville and New York: Ancestry Imprint, Turner Publishing, 2014) -- Identifies and describes the essential quality-control standards for genealogical research, analysis, reporting, and teaching.
+Board  for Certification of Genealogists. *Genealogical Standards*.
+Nashville and New York: Ancestry Imprint, Turner Publishing, 2014 -- Identifies and describes the essential quality-control standards for genealogical research, analysis, reporting, and teaching.
 Has an excellent glossary.
 This is a significant update of the original *Genealogical Standards Manual* of 2000.

-Jones, Thomas W., Dr., *Mastering Genealogical Proof* (Arlington, Va.: National Genealogical Society, 2013) -- Covers principles, processes, terminology, and standards for developing “information” into “proof” that will withstand the test of time.
-It, too, has an excellent glossary.
+Jones, Thomas W., Dr. *Mastering Genealogical Proof*.
+Arlington, Va.: National Genealogical Society, 2013 -- Covers principles, processes, terminology, and standards for developing “information” into “proof” that will withstand the test of time.
+It has an excellent glossary.

 Tony Proctor, "You're Probably Right", *Parallax View* (http://parallax-viewpoint.blogspot.com/2014/01/youre-probably-right.html) -- Examination of the use of probability, and especially of Bayesian probabilities.